Skip to content

 Kathy’s favourite flower is Edelweiss.
 It is a traditional Austrian flower that grows in the snow.
 She has tried to grow it in Australia but had no luck.
 Please let us know if you have any tips for growing it in Australia.
 We'll pass them on to Kathy.

 Nonagenarian Kathy credits seeking more support with the quality of life she still enjoys in her beloved home – read her story here.
+For more on how extra support can make life easier, explore how help at home gives you time to grow.

 Are you ready to start your journey in Aged Care?